-Liberton Square, 504, 506, 506A Albert Street, St. Albert, AB
+Liberton Square, 504, 506, 506A St. Albert Road, St. Albert, AB

-Liberton Square is a 20,807 square foot retail property located in the City of St. Albert.
-St. Albert is Alberta's fifth largest city and is approximately a 20 minute drive from downtown Edmonton.
-Liberton Square is currently 100% occupied.
+Liberton Square is a three-building retail shopping centre consisting of an original building constructed in 1974 and fully renovated in 2003, while the remaining two buildings were added in1998 and 1999.
+The building is located in the city of St. Albert, which is Alberta's fifth largest city and is approximately a 20 minute drive from downtown Edmonton.
+Liberton Square has a total leasable area of 20,807 square feet and is currently 100% occupied.
 Key tenants include Renaissance Auto-body, ARTEAM Realty (Royal LePage), Ronald Beauchamp Professional Corp., and Citi Financial.

-McKnight Village Mall, 5220 Falsbridge Drive N.E., Calgary, AB
+McKnight Village Mall, 5220 Falsbridge Gate NE and 5445/5455 Falsbridge Drive NE, Calgary, AB